 Most marketers are familiar with the long-tail of search engine marketing (SEO).
 Brands used to focus their keyword marketing on just 5 to 10 top keywords.
 Eventually, they realized that a ton of value is contained in not just those top keywords, but the thousands of other “long-tail” keywords.

 The same concept holds true in Influencer Marketing.
 Many brands today are focusing on their top 5 to 10 influencers.
 However, the true power of influencer marketing lies in the thousands of everyday influencers.
 They are your most loyal customers and raving fans.
 They’re motivated by passion and interest in your products.
 Of the three types of influencers you should cultivate into your strategy, they are the most accessible.

 This is also the reason we started Sideqik.
 We wanted to provide the tools and automation that allows businesses to build relationships with their long-tail influencers and activate them into consumer campaigns.

-While these influencers may have less connections, their collective reach adds up to massive numbers.
-The typical ambassador has 500+ connections on social media, and Klout scores of 40 – 65.
+While these influencers may have fewer connections, their collective reach adds up to massive numbers.
+The typical ambassador has 500+ connections on social media.
 With the right strategy and program in place, you can build relationships with them and authentically reach at scale.